-Both of the LUVOIR architectures are expected to use deployable segmented primary mirrors to enable a large collecting aperture.
+Both of the LUVOIR architectures use deployable segmented primary mirrors to enable a large collecting aperture.
 Diffraction-limited phasing of such segmented systems using image-based phase retrieval will be demonstrated by JWST in 2018.
 However, maintaining picometer-level phasing between segments during long-duration coronagraph observations will require new sensing and control architectures, including: edge sensors (capacitive, inductive, or optical), laser metrology, artificial guide stars, and picometer-level actuators for both rigid body and surface figure correction.

 Passive and active isolation and damping of dynamic disturbances will be required to maintain the required picometer-level wavefront error stability.
-It is likely a tiered approach will be required, with passive isolation at the disturbance sources (i.e. the attitude control system actuators on the spacecraft) and active isolation of the payload from the spacecraft.
+It is likely that a tiered approach will be required, with passive isolation at the disturbance sources (i.e. the attitude control system actuators on the spacecraft) and active isolation of the payload from the spacecraft.

 Both of the LUVOIR architectures will require mirror segments that achieve diffraction-limited performance at 500 nm, have high stiffness (>200 Hz) for dynamic stability, and thermal stability consistent with the overarching picometer-level wavefront stability requirement.

-The wavefront stability requirement to enable high-contrast imaging systems is typically quoted as 10 pm RMS per wavefront control step (typically 10s of minutes) over the relevant dark-hole spatial frequencies.
+The wavefront stability requirement to enable high-contrast imaging systems is typically quoted as <10 pm RMS wavefront error per control step (typically 10s of minutes) over the relevant dark-hole spatial frequencies.
 The wavefront control step time is determined by the wavefront sensing technique and the number of source photons used to perform the sensing.
 Low-order wavefront sensing (LOWFS) typically uses stellar photons rejected by the coronagraph instrument occulting mask (which limits its spatial frequency sensitivity) to estimate line-of-site pointing and low-order (focus, astigmatism, coma) wavefront terms.
 Out-of-band wavefront sensing (OBWFS) uses stellar photons that are out of the observing wavelength or spatial frequency bands, allowing higher spatial frequency sensitivity.

 A principal goal for all technologies is the development of a large-format detector with high pixel count to allow for wide-field imaging and multi-object spectroscopy (MOS) in the UV.
 All technologies need additional development to achieve these high fill-factor focal planes with a large pixel count, while maintaining other capability requirements.
 Curved detectors that have the potential to simplify relay optics and reduce the number of reflections for wide-field of view performance should also be considered.
 Micro-channel Plate (MCP) detectors that can be tiled into large arrays (>200 x 200 mm) are needed to enable large field-of-view UV instruments.
 Additional improvements in FUV sensitivity and count rates further enhance the science yield of LUVOIR.